adwait-ai/mcp_data_gov_in/README.md

 ## 🤝 Contributing

 This codebase serves as a clean example of MCP server implementation.
 See `learning_mcp.md` for detailed explanations of MCP concepts, patterns, and up-to-date return value conventions for MCP tools.

+## 🚀 FastMCP v2 Migration

+This project has been migrated from the official MCP SDK to FastMCP v2 for improved performance and developer experience.
+All existing functionality remains unchanged while gaining access to FastMCP v2's advanced features:

+- **Enhanced Performance**: Better protocol handling and reduced latency
+- **Modern Architecture**: Cleaner, more Pythonic API design
+- **Active Development**: Regular updates and new features
+- **Production Ready**: Built-in testing, authentication, and deployment tools

+The migration maintains full backward compatibility with existing Claude Desktop configurations.